Excerpts from A Spiraling, Eye-Encrusted Overview of the Art of Alex Grey

 Competing with Alex’s sometimes-extraordinary ability to integrate shadow, is his tendency to idealize spiritual traditions, spiritual practitioners and certain other people.
-While Alex is often vivid in depicting the shadow side of the West, of exploitative capitalism, etc. he is not so uninhibited in depicting the shadow sides of spiritual traditions or of people he idealizes including some notoriously abusive gurus.
+While Alex is often vivid in depicting the shadow side of the West, of exploitative capitalism, etc. he is not so uninhibited in depicting the shadow sides of spiritual traditions.
 I wouldn’t comment on this, except that shadow integration is a major theme of his artwork.
 Alex, who knows I’m writing this and will be critical of his shadow integration wrote:

 “Jonathan, just wanted you to know that there is a special structure planned at CoSM for engagement with the shadow.
 It goes with a mythic tale I’m spinning about the current darkness humanity is facing.
 The land will host pavilions for engaging different levels of the dismemberment of Mother Nature.”